svirgilgood/shulgi/README.md

 ## Sources Harvested

-I used the [official Google tutorial][chrometut] to make a simple chrome extension.
-Also, referencing this tutorial, [which promises to make an extension in 10 minutes][tenmin].
+I used the [official Google tutorial][chrometut] to make the general outline of the extension.
+Also, I referenced this tutorial, [which promises to make an extension in 10 minutes][tenmin].
 But [this gist][clipboardgist] was invaluable for getting Chrome to play nicely with the clipboard.